TankerHQ/spec/concepts.md

 ### Trustchain

-The *Trustchain* is an append-only cryptographic log of chained and signed *block*s similar to a Blockchain (because all *block*s are signed by the *Tanker Core* SDK and linked together).
+The *Trustchain* is an append-only cryptographic log of chained and signed *block*s similar to a Blockchain (because all *block*s are signed by *Tanker Core* and linked together).
-It is operated by a Trustchain server and responsible for storing and distributing *block*s containing cryptographic materials required by the *Tanker Core* SDK to work.
-It is the source of truth for the public keys of all *device*s, *user*s, and *user group*s.
-The *Tanker Core* SDK pushes and pulls *block*s from the Trustchain.
+It is operated by a Trustchain server and responsible for storing and distributing *block*s containing cryptographic materials required by *Tanker Core* to work.
+It is the source of truth for the public keys of all *device*s, *user*s, and *user group*s. *Tanker Core* pushes and pulls *block*s from the Trustchain.

 ### Trustchain keys

-A *Trustchain* is identified by a unique ID, a name, and a [Trustchain Signature Key Pair] (TSK).
+A *Trustchain* is identified by a unique ID, a name, and a [Trustchain Signature Key Pair].
 The name is informative only.

-The TSK is generated client-side by the *customer* during the *Trustchain* creation and is called *app secret* in  the dashboard.
+The [Trustchain Signature Key Pair] is generated client-side by the *customer* during the *Trustchain* creation and is called *app secret* in  the dashboard.

 As such, it is only known by the *customer* and cannot be recovered by *Tanker* in any way - except if the "test mode" is enabled.

-The public part of the TSK is included in the *Trustchain*'s root *block*.
+The public part of the [Trustchain Signature Key Pair] is included in the *Trustchain*'s root *block*.
 The *Trustchain* ID is actually the hash of the *Trustchain* root *block* and is named *app ID* in the dashboard.

 ### User ID

-The [User ID] (UID) identifies a *user* on the *Trustchain*.
+The [User ID] identifies a *user* on the *Trustchain*.
-It is provided by the *application* when the *user* is created, and is part of the user's [Secret Permanent Identity] (SPerID).
+It is provided by the *application* when the *user* is created, and is part of the user's [Secret Permanent Identity].
-The *Tanker Core* SDK cryptographically hashes *User ID*s locally before sending them to the *Tanker server*.
+*Tanker Core* cryptographically hashes *User ID*s locally before sending them to the *Tanker server*.

 ### Tanker Session